Buy a Life Insurance Plan in a few clicks

 Ref.
 No. KLI/22-23/E-BB/999

-Understanding the various deductions available under the Income Tax Act is essential for taxpayers to optimize their tax planning strategies effectively.
+Understanding the various deductions available under the Income Tax Act 1961 is essential for you to optimize your tax planning strategies effectively.
 Here is the list of income tax deductions available in India:

-Section 80C is one of the most popular tax-saving provisions in India.
-Under this section, taxpayers can claim deductions up to ₹1.5 lakhs in a financial year.
+Section 80C deductions are one of the most popular tax-saving provisions in India.
+Under this section, taxpayers and HUFs (Hindu Undivided Families) can claim deductions up to ₹1,50,000 in a financial year.
 Some eligible investments and expenditures under Section 80C include:

 a.
 Employee Provident Fund (EPF)